jxchong-lab/GlobalGenes_RareX_Challenge_2023/README.md

 - matched_terms_count: this column defines number of the times a matched/similar term from the best_match_terms_pyhpo_gt_06 have been mentioned with the disease.

 ## Example
-We show some examples to find the novel term, new terms, common terms for a disease (Kleefstra syndrome ):
+We show some examples to find the novel term, new terms, and common terms for a disease (Kleefstra syndrome ):

 ```python
 disease = rx_orphanet_summary.loc[rx_orphanet_summary.index==rx_in_orphanet[0]]